marcpaga/sturgeon/README.md

 ### `General`

-- This model contains the same classification scheme as [Capper et al., 2018](https://doi.org/10.1038/nature26000).
-This means that there are a total of 91 classes (9 control and 82 tumor classes).
+- This model contains a similar classification scheme (some classes are merged, see below) as [Capper et al., 2018](https://doi.org/10.1038/nature26000).
+This means that there are a total of 87 classes (9 control and 78 tumor classes).
 - We recommend to always use this model in parallel, even when using other models.
 - Score recommendations: